 Eve, Kay, and Gia waved at Eve’s parents.
-They said their goodbyes, have fun, and not worry about us phrases.
+They said their goodbyes, have fun, and did not worry about us phrases.
 Eve closed the door, clutched the girls’ arms, and headed to the kitchen where everything thing they needed lay.

 Eve shrugged.
 “Art project.”

 Gia rolled her eyes.
 “Go figure.”

 Kay dashed to the table.
 “Let’s make certain we got everything.”
 She took out her cell phone from her Hobo bag and brought up the short story.
 “Now,” she placed her index finger on her chin.
 “One stuffed doll with all its limbs, check.
 Rice, check.
 A universal needle and a spool of crimson color thread, check.
 Nail clippers, check.
 Knife and scissors, check.”
 Kay paused and gestured to Eve.
 “Why a knife and a pair of scissors?”